vishnubm5/TalentScoutAI/README.md

-TalentScout — AI Hiring Assistant
+##TalentScout — AI Hiring Assistant##
 Streamlit · LLM-based resume parser · Interview question generator

-A lightweight Hiring Assistant that performs initial technical screening by parsing a candidate's resume (PDF) and generating 10 tailored interview questions based on the candidate's declared tech stack.
-Built for local deployment with an easy Streamlit UI and modular code for prompt engineering experiments.
+A lightweight hiring assistant that performs an initial technical screen by parsing a candidate’s resume (PDF) and generating 10 tailored interview questions based on the candidate’s declared tech stack.
+Built for local use with a simple Streamlit UI and modular code for prompt-engineering experiments.

-Demo
+🚀 Demo (what it does)

-Upload a text-based PDF resume and the app will parse skills/projects and generate 10 human-style technical interview questions.
+Upload a text-based PDF resume.

-UI: Streamlit (single-page), Q&A flow with session-state tracking.
+The app extracts skills/projects (heuristic + LLM fallback) and generates 10 realistic, human-style technical questions that reference the candidate’s listed technologies and projects.

+Q&A flow runs in a single-page Streamlit UI and stores answers in session state for the demo.

-Note: This repository uses a local LLM client (e.g., Ollama) by default.
-Substitute your preferred LLM client or API as needed.
+Note: This repo uses a local LLM client (e.g., Ollama) by default.
+Swap in your preferred LLM provider or SDK as needed.

-Features
+✨ Features

-Resume text extraction (PyPDF2) with conservative heuristics for SKILLS and PROJECTS sections.
+PDF text extraction using PyPDF2 with conservative heuristics for SKILLS and PROJECTS sections.

-LLM fallback parser that returns a strict JSON (skills, education, projects, experience_years) when heuristics fail.
+LLM fallback parser that returns a strict JSON object: skills, education, projects, experience_years when heuristics are insufficient.

-LLM-based question generator that outputs 10 realistic interview questions referencing actual skills or projects found in the resume.
+LLM-driven question generator that produces 10 targeted interview questions referencing actual skills/projects found in the resume.

-Streamlit UI for resume upload, question presentation, and answer collection.
+Streamlit UI for resume upload, sequential question presentation, and inline answer collection.

-Simple context handler to exit gracefully when conversation-ending keywords are detected.
+Simple context handler to detect conversation-ending keywords and exit gracefully.

-Tech Stack
+🧰 Tech stack
 Python 3.9+

 Streamlit